franrruiz/shopper-src/README.md

 /your_path/shopper [options]
 ```

 Just replace `/your_path` with the actual path to the compiled file, and replace `[options]` with a list of the options you would like to run the code with.
-These are some of the most important options; the full list is described below.
+The full list is described below.

 ## Options